santis1001/Employee-Manager/README.md

 },
 ```

-When at the main menu the Roles is selected the function `roles_prompt()` will handle the inquirer prompts for this section.
-Once finish making the decision within the menu it will resolve into a switch to decide which main option was selected and depending in which option the answers output will vary and stored in an object named `data` which then its passed as a patameter to the Role Database Handler this the connection instance and a string indicating the type decision was made.
+When the Roles option is selected at the main menu, the function `roles_prompt()` will handle the inquirer prompts for this section.
+Once the decision-making process within the menu is complete, it will resolve into a switch statement to determine which main option was selected.
+Depending on the selected option, the output answers will vary and be stored in an object named `data`.
+This `data` object is then passed as a parameter to the Role Database Handler, along with the connection instance and a string indicating the type of decision that was made.
 ```js
 function roles_prompt() {
     PersistentDB(db);